../../_images/vampir_logo.png

 ../../_images/vampir_open_remote_location.png

-When the server authentication window pops up, you will need to enter the USERID and the VampirServer password that was printed on the terminal screen.
-Once authenticated, you will be able to navigate through the filesystem to your .otf2 files
+When the server authentication window pops up, you will need to enter the USERID and the SERVER-PASSWORD that was printed on the VampirServer terminal screen.
+Once authenticated, you will be able to navigate through the filesystem to your .otf2 profile files.

 ../../_images/vampir_server_auth.png